Tachi-67/Haolli/README.md

 ## 🔨 Have a look at my projects!
-* [`Cook4Me`](https://github.com/cook4me/android): Built an Android app for people to enhance their food experience with Kotlin & Jetpack Compose, contributed 132 commits & 5000+ lines of code with code climate code maintainability level A to the main branch, in the pattern of MVVM with the Scrum development process.
+* [`Cook4Me`](https://github.com/cook4me/android): Built an Android app for people to enhance their food experience with Kotlin & Jetpack Compose, contributed 132 commits & 5000+ lines of code with code climate code maintainability level A and test coverage 81% to the main branch, in the pattern of MVVM with the Scrum development process.
 * [`Route Planner`](https://github.com/Tachi-67/Route-Planner): Implemented analysis over the dataset of Switzerland public transportation timetable (~5 million rows) to build a travel route planner, by working with Python, PySpark, and Hadoop HDFS.
 * [`Pokémon Data Story`](https://github.com/Tachi-67/pokemon-data-story): A website to illustrate pokémon attributes.
 Visit our data story [website](https://tachi-67.github.io/pokemon-data-story/).
 * [`GenderLens`](https://github.com/epfl-ada/ada-2022-project-alldatapointaccurate): Analyzed the CMU Movie Summary Corpus (42,306 rows) to investigate gender inequalities in the movie industry with Python (Pandas).